SNIPPET LESSON PLAN FOR:

 2. If the viewing questionnaire is to be used, hand it out and instruct the class in how to use it.

-3. Start playing the film from DVD Scene 1.
+3. Start playing the film from DVD Scene 1 and continue for about 25 minutes.

 4. During the movie and after, provide direct instruction on avian migration from the materials that you have selected to present to the class.